gradha/gradha.github.io/src/manual/how_to_release_software_periodically.rst

 Feature creep is usually attributed to lack of focus.
 Lack of an updated task list (aka vague TODO last updated two years ago), hundreds of issues piling up, or mentions of heavy use of alcohol in forums or IRC channels are indicators of this.
-You are a firefly and get distracted by shiny new things; we understand.
+You are a moth and get distracted by shiny new things; we understand.

 GIT-FLOW, SAVIOUR OF THE WORLD